Bangkok·Temples

 The entrance fee for Wat Arun is ฿200 per person for foreign visitors.
 Thai nationals enter free.
 The fee includes a complimentary bottle of water.
 Payment is cash only at the gate — there is no online ticket system.
 Budget an extra ฿100–฿200 if you want to rent a sarong at the entrance (required if your clothing does not cover knees and shoulders).

-Wat Arun is open daily from 8:00 AM to 5:30 PM.
-The temple grounds open slightly earlier — the outer areas are accessible from around 6:00 AM, making it possible to photograph the exterior and river view at sunrise before the ticket gate opens.
+Wat Arun is open daily from 8:00 AM to 6:00 PM (last entry 5:30 PM).
+The outer temple grounds and river pier are accessible from around 6:00 AM, making it possible to photograph the exterior and river view at sunrise before the ticket gate opens.
 The temple is illuminated at night and visible from the river after dark, but the interior is closed after 5:30 PM.

 Shoulders and knees must be covered for all visitors — men and women.
 Tank tops, sleeveless shirts, shorts, and mini skirts are not permitted inside the temple grounds.
-If you arrive in shorts or a sleeveless top, sarongs and cover-ups are available to borrow at the entrance gate.
+If you arrive in shorts or a sleeveless top, sarongs and cover-ups are available to borrow at the entrance gate at no extra charge.
 Open-toed shoes and flip-flops are permitted — you will be asked to remove footwear before entering certain buildings.

-From Wat Pho, walk to Tha Tien Pier — a 3-minute walk from Wat Pho's main gate.
-The cross-river ferry to Wat Arun departs every few minutes and costs just 3 THB.
+From Wat Pho, walk 3 minutes to Tha Tien Pier.
+The cross-river ferry to Wat Arun departs every 10 minutes and costs just 3 THB.
 The crossing takes 2–3 minutes.
 Wat Arun's entrance is directly at the pier — you step off the ferry and walk straight into the temple complex.
 This is the most scenic arrival: the view of the spires growing as you cross the river is one of the great 2-minute experiences in Bangkok.

 Absolutely — and Wat Arun is genuinely one of the best places in Bangkok to do it.
 The combination of traditional Chut Thai against the intricate porcelain-covered spires produces photographs that cannot be replicated anywhere else.
-Costume rental shops are located directly at the temple — standard rental from ฿300, premium silk with accessories from ฿600.
-Most rentals include 2–3 hours of use, giving you time to explore the full temple grounds.
-Professional photographers are available on-site for an additional fee, and Wat Arun is one of the few temples where commercial photography is officially permitted (with a ฿1,000 maintenance fee for professional shoots).
+Costume rental shops are located directly at the temple.
+Standard rental from ฿300, premium silk with accessories from ฿600.
+Most rentals include 2–3 hours of use.
+Professional photographers are available on-site for an additional fee.

 Climbing the exterior stairs of the central prang was suspended during the major restoration from 2013 to 2017, and access to the upper levels remains restricted as of 2026.
 However, you can climb to the first terrace level for panoramic views of the Chao Phraya River, the Grand Palace, Wat Pho, and central Bangkok.
 The views from even the lower steps are extraordinary.
 Always check current access conditions on arrival, as policies are periodically reviewed.

-Wat Arun is a separate temple from the Grand Palace complex and has a separate entrance fee.
+Wat Arun is a separate temple from the Grand Palace complex and has a separate entrance fee of ฿200.
 However, it is within 10 minutes of the Grand Palace — the most common sequence is Grand Palace → Wat Pho (walking distance) → Wat Arun (2-minute ferry from Tha Tien Pier).
-Our Wat Arun private tour is priced at ฿2,000 per person including private vehicle, English-speaking guide, and entrance fee.
 If you want to combine Wat Arun with the Grand Palace, Wat Pho, or other temples in one booking, contact us directly — we will put together the best rate for your group rather than charging each temple separately.

 Check Availability & Book